 Still, Severus Snape is not the kind of person who needs the threat of death via Unbreakable Vow in order to keep his promises.
 And at the point that he reported the partial Prophecy to Voldemort (which I sincerely believed was on Dumbledore’s orders, and still believe was at his contrivance), NO ONE knew that the family threatened by it would turn out to be the Potters.

 Once it was clear that the family (or one of the families) at risk was the Potters, I could very well believe that Snape profoundly regretted following that particular order.
 And this is a matter that would have become clear as soon as the Potters announced their impending parenthood.

 There may be a reason why it took over a year for Voldemort to catch up to just who the Child of Prophecy might be.
-He may have been deliberately delayed in finding out who those two little boys were.
+He may have taken the “seventh month” literally, and waited until the end of September to start hunting.
 (This may very well still hold true, not that we will ever be told as much.
 I place no dependence upon Rowling’s alleged Encyclopedia giving us any answer that makes sense.
 The whole project appears instead to be being floated as an attempt to rewrite the series after the fact without going to the — admittedly considerable— trouble of actually *doing* it.)

-And at that point one wondered whether when Harry returned to Godric’s Hollow (it turns out I ought to have been thinking of #12 Grimmauld Place instead) he would find anything of his mother’s correspondence.
+And at that point one wondered whether when Harry returned to Godric’s Hollow he would find anything of his mother’s correspondence.
+It turns out I ought to have been thinking of #12 Grimmauld Place instead.

 The odds seemed against it.

 But even if he did, I was sure the appearance of any such correspondence would be misleading.
 I was confident that Harry was not going to know Snape’s real motivations until after their final confrontation at the end of the book.

 But, yes, I did have to finally admit to the possibility that Snape and Lily might provide another echo along the continuum pertaining to Dumbledore’s Men.